jcolag/entropy-arbitrage/2024-08-22-power-play.md

  > **PICARD**: Mister Worf.

-The guard on the left, despite the lack of lines, you might recognize as [Patricia Tallman](https://en.wikipedia.org/wiki/Patricia_Tallman), a stunt performer who---in a few years---would go on play Lyta Alexander for the majority of competitor **Babylon 5**'s run.
+The guard on the left, despite the lack of lines, you might recognize as {% wiki Patricia_Tallman|Patricia Tallman|en %}, a stunt performer who---in a few years---would go on play Lyta Alexander for the majority of competitor **Babylon 5**'s run.

  > **RIKER**: A concussive charge would blow out the security fields.
 We could go in with phasers on wide beam, stun everybody.
 Sort it out later.

 You can tell the good guys on this show, because they'll look for excuses to commit violence against hostages and dismiss it as collateral damage...

 Wait.
 This sounds familiar, especially considering that Picard will later talk about how proud the hostages will feel to sacrifice their lives in this incident.
-This episode reminds me a *lot* of the story behind the pop psychology "diagnosis" of [Stockholm Syndrome](https://en.wikipedia.org/wiki/Stockholm_syndrome), which I summarized in the post about [*Suddenly Human*]({% post_url 2023-11-30-suddenly-human %}).
+This episode reminds me a *lot* of the story behind the pop psychology "diagnosis" of {% wiki Stockholm_syndrome|Stockholm Syndrome|en %}, which I summarized in the post about [*Suddenly Human*]({% post_url 2023-11-30-suddenly-human %}).
 But now I need to wonder if this seemingly mediocre episode has a secret, subversive agenda...although probably not, since nobody has Kristin Enmark's role, interceding to keep both inept sides from getting everybody killed.

  > **TROI**: The crew values Picard's life above all others.
 Captain Picard, we agree to your proposal.